Home Public Works Projects and Programs Junipero Dog Beach

 February 2026

 A virtual community meeting was held on February 11 to share more information about the Junipero Dog Beach project.
-Participants received an overview of the project background, proposed location, and anticipated next steps, and had the opportunity to ask throughtful questions and provide feedback.
+Participants received an overview of the project background, proposed location, and anticipated next steps, and had the opportunity to ask thoughtful questions and provide feedback.